DeloitteOptimalReality/GraphQLClient.jl/README.md

 This will, by default, use a query to introspect the server schema.

-We can also set a global client to be user by queries, mutations, subscriptions and introspection functions.
+We can also set a global client to be used by queries, mutations, subscriptions and introspection functions.

 ```julia
 global_graphql_client(Client("https://countries.trevorblades.com"))